Porro

 The porro is a musical style and dance from the Caribbean region of Colombia.
 It is a Colombian cumbia rhythm that developed into its own subgenre.
 It was originally a folkloric expression from the Sinú River area that evolved into a ballroom dance.
 It is played mostly by brass bands or orchestras, and danced in couples.
-This genre influenced some of the greatest Latin American bands of the 1960s, with songs such as "Pachito E'ché" (originally from Wolfgang Alejandro Tovar García, then interpreted by Benny Moré), "Se va el Caimán", and "Me voy pa'Cataca" (originally from José María Peñaranda, then interpreted by La Sonora Matancera.)
+This genre influenced some of the greatest Latin American bands of the 1960s, with songs such as "Pachito E'ché" (written by Wolfano Alejandro Tovar García, then interpreted by Benny Moré), "Se Va el Caimán", and "Me voy pa'Cataca" (originally from José María Peñaranda, then interpreted by La Sonora Matancera.)

 Types

 The two types of folkloric porro are porro palitiao and porro tapao.

 Porro palitiao

 The term "palitiao" is derived from the way the bombo drum is struck along its rim to produce the sound of a cowbell.
 This type of porro is associated with the Sinú River, and its surrounding cities and towns.
-Most would agree on San Pelayo, Colombia, Córdoba as its place of birth.
+Some would agree on San Pelayo, Colombia, Córdoba as its place of birth.
 This is the reason why it can also take the name of porro pelayero.
 In orchestrated variants, porro palitiao or pelayero is known as gaita.
 See La Sonora Cordobesa and Pacho Galán for exemplary orro palitiao and gaita music.